MonishRavichandran/DA-Automation/README.md

 3️⃣ MySQL Database

-Stores a clean, well-structured dataset for analytics and reporting.
+Stores dataset for analytics and reporting.

 4️⃣ Power BI Dashboard

+Dataset get cleaned through power query to make the dataset clean and well setructured.

 Automatically refreshes to reflect the latest data.